SC LLC Lookup: Everything You Need to Know

 Other terms are prohibited in any business name, including terms like Bank, University, Education, Treasury, FBI, etc. Other terms that can’t be used include Architect, Lawyer, Doctor, or any other professional term if you are not actually licensed in this area.
 You can reserve your business name for up to 120 days by filing an application with the South Carolina Secretary of State.
 The fee is $25.

 If you need help choosing a business name or forming your SC LLC, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.